illinois-impact/gpu-algorithms-labs/labs/bfs/README.md

 to the frontier.
 Again, you do not need to know the length of this array, as you may assume that any node number stored in the list of a node's neighbors is a valid index into this array.
+Your code should never write anything other than 0 or 1 into this array.

 ## Input Arrays